How we're making our gyms safe for you

 Will there be changing rooms and lockers available?

 The changing rooms will be open, but to help us with social distancing, we encourage you to shower and get changed at home if possible.
-Some clubs are only allowing swimmers to use the changing rooms so please check with your club before you visit.
+Some centres are only allowing swimmers to use the changing rooms so please check with your centre before you visit.
 This will be reviewed on an on-going basis.

-For clubs in Scotland, changing rooms and showers are only available for swimmers and for those with disabilities.
+For centres in Scotland, changing rooms and showers are only available for swimmers and for those with disabilities.

 There will be a limited number of lockers available, so please limit your personal belongings and only use a locker if absolutely necessary.